Hey is that a soap box?: Sugar Babies and Daddies

 Breaking a Promise On The Hell With All That

 Ok.
 Ok.
-(I’m not sure if Evan got that from me; or I from him.)
+(I’m not sure if Tornado E got that from me; or I from him.)
 I’m in the middle of reading The Hell with All That: Loving and Loathing Our Inner Housewives by Caitlin Flanagan.
 I have realized I will probably have to hunt down and read most of the books that she quotes from, which might not be too bad, due to some sound interesting.
 I promised you all that I would write when I’m done, but I HAVE to get this off my chest.
 Really, I might be able to raise a flag and get some support here.

 I just finish reading “The Wifely Duty,” this is the point where I actually flip the bird at the book.
 I was with Flanagan during the preface as she mourns the death of her mother, who will not be immortalized in the way her writer of a father will be with an archive in a college somewhere.
 I understood the heartache and the fear of not being remembered, but I believe the lessons of motherhood and fatherhood are passed down through the heart and memories.
 (I follow my great-grandmother’s advice, though I never met her, because her daughter and granddaughters followed and taught it.)
 In “The Virgin Bride,” I agreed with Flanagan that the wedding industry is CRAZY, and all you have to do is watch one episode of Bridezilla to know that.
 But I think this phenomom is due to sauve marketing and advertising of the bridal industry feeding off of the greed and selfishness in modern American culture versus that feminism fatally wounded the white wedding as it was known.
 (More on these subjects later) But to say that it is MY duty, and my duty alone, to keep the passion alive in my marriage, is enough for me to want to burn the book and be thankful that I bought it second hand so that there is no record of me reading it.
 Wait, I guess I screwed that up when I decided to write about the book on this blog.